Spaced Repetition: Never Forget What You Learn [2026]

 Active Recall and Spaced Repetition: Better Together

-Why do they compound?
-Active recall tells you what to practice: retrieval, not re-reading.
-Spaced repetition tells you when to practice: just before forgetting, not at random.
-The combination means every review is maximally effortful at the maximally useful moment.
+The two techniques compound because they answer different questions.
+Active recall fixes what you do: retrieve, don’t reread.
+Spaced repetition fixes when: just before forgetting, not at random.
+Combined, every review is maximally effortful at the most useful moment.

 Does Quizlet Have Spaced Repetition?

-Quizlet’s Learn mode uses a basic form of spacing within a single study session, but it resets when you start over.
-Anki runs full cross-session SRS but is solo-only with a steep learning curve.
-LearnClash builds complete spaced repetition into competitive 1v1 quiz duels, so the SRS runs while you play against real opponents.
+Quizlet’s free Learn mode spaces questions only inside a single study session and resets when you start over, with cross-session review reserved for its paid plans; Anki runs full cross-session SRS but is solo-only with a steep learning curve; LearnClash builds complete spaced repetition into competitive 1v1 quiz duels, so the scheduling runs while you play against a real opponent.
+The Kahoot vs Quizlet comparison covers the classroom side of the same question.

 | Quizlet | Anki | LearnClash | |